Rarex/traefik-reverse-proxy-docker/README.md

     127.0.0.1 front.dev.local back.dev.local
 ```

-Or use some DNS Proxy (e.g `Acrylic DNS Proxy`), so u can use wildcards config
+Or use some DNS Proxy (e.g `Acrylic DNS Proxy`), so you will be able to use wildcards config

 ```
     127.0.0.1 *.dev.local